aws-samples/eks-workshop/content/beginner/080_scaling/deploy_ca.md

 * Auto-Discovery
 * Control-plane Node setup

-Auto-Discovery Setup is the preferred method to configure Cluster Autoscaler.
+Auto-Discovery is the preferred method to configure Cluster Autoscaler.
 Click [here](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider/aws) for more information.

 Cluster Autoscaler will attempt to determine the CPU, memory, and GPU resources provided by an Auto Scaling Group based on the instance type specified in its Launch Configuration or Launch Template.